Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/leaf-queries/text-queries/love-and-hate.md

 ---
-title: Love and Hate Modifiers
+title: Love and Hate Query
 ---

 The `+` and `-` operators, select documents based on the presence or absence of